BK Racing: Car No. 23 history

 In 2017, Joey Gase joined the No. 23 team for three races starting at the Daytona 500.
 Gray Gaulding was later announced as the driver of the car for the other 33 races, running for Rookie of the Year.
 Gaulding will run some races in the 83.
 The only race he did not run was the Daytona 500, since NASCAR would not approve him due to the lack of superspeedway experience.
-Later in the season, Ryan Sieg joined the team at Michigan International Speedway in June, and NASCAR Whelen Euro Series driver Alon Day joined the team to make his Cup Series debut at Sonoma Raceway.
+Later in the season, Ryan Sieg joined the team at Michigan in June, and NASCAR Whelen Euro Series driver Alon Day joined the team to make his Cup Series debut at Sonoma.
 In June, Gaulding was released from the team because of financial issues, although he returned to BK for Darlington but in the No. 83 team.
-On September 22, Day returned to the No. 23 car at Richmond Raceway.
+On September 22, Day returned to the No. 23 car at Richmond.

 The No. 23 team ran the 2018 season with Gaulding, Yeley, Gase, Day, Blake Jones, and Spencer Gallagher.
 At the same time, the team filed for Chapter 11 bankruptcy and team owner Ron Devine was stripped of ownership in favor of a trustee.
 The #23 became a single-car team run by the trustee who formed a partnership with NY Racing Team to keep fielding the #23 as the 2018 season went on.
 Eventually, the #23 was sold in a bankruptcy auction to Front Row Motorsports and the primary driver for the rest of the season became JJ Yeley, the normal driver of NY Racing.
-At the 1000Bulbs.com 500 at Talladega, the team switched to the Ford Fusion for the race.
+At the Talladega, the team switched to the Ford Fusion for the race.
 The team reverted to Toyota at the Hollywood Casino 400 at Kansas.
-For their final race at the Ford EcoBoost 400 at Homestead, the team once again reverted to the Fusion with Yeley behind the wheel.
+For their final race at the Homestead, the team once again reverted to the Fusion with Yeley behind the wheel.

 The No. 23 did not return to Cup in 2019, being renumbered by Front Row Motorsports to the No. 36, with driver Matt Tifft.
 At the same time, Front Row ended their partnership with NY Racing Team and J. J. Yeley.